 - Paper-Based Tests: These tests are offered in those locations where the computer-based tests are not available.
 However, the paper-based tests are available only thrice within a year in October, February and April.

 Both the Revised General Tests and Paper-Based Tests can be taken only once within a period of 60 days.
 The students are not allowed to take the Revised General tests more than five times within a year and the paper-based tests can be taken only three times within a year.
-The scores of GRE are accepted by most colleges in the US and other English-speaking countries.
+The scores of these exams are accepted by most colleges in the US and other English-speaking countries.

 GRE is taken by numerous students all over the world and the applicants come from different educational backgrounds.
 The test contains the following three sections: